bjhaliw/OBS_Helper/README.md

 # OBS_Helper
-Helper program for overlaying text on screen through OBS
+Helper program for overlaying text on screen through OBS.
+Lets the user create and display text on the screen for information such as a countdown timer, how long the stream has been running for, and what song is currently playing.

 # Current Features